thearpankumar/Project-BlackIceOS/tasks/task4_ai_processing.md

 ## What This Task Is About
 This task creates the "brain" of Kali AI-OS - the intelligent system that understands user commands and orchestrates security operations:
-- **LLM Integration** - Connects to OpenAI GPT-4 and Anthropic Claude for natural language understanding
+- **LLM Integration** - Connects to Google GenAI and Groq for natural language understanding.
+It uses web search to access information up to 2025 to ensure responses are current.
 - **Command Intelligence** - Converts "scan example.com for vulnerabilities" into specific tool workflows
 - **Memory Management** - Maintains context across conversations and remembers user preferences
 - **Security-First AI** - Validates all AI responses to prevent dangerous operations